rickhull/conway_deathmatch/README.md

 non-permanent basis -- i.e. maintain the simple, naive implementation for reference and correctness.

+Boundaries
+---
+Currently:

+* Boundaries are static and fixed
+* Points out of bounds are treated as always-dead and unable-to-be-populated.

+Deathmatch rules
+---
+Choose:
+* Defensive: Alive cells never switch sides
+  - This is the rule followed by the *Immigration* variant of CGoL, I believe
+* Aggressive: Alive cells survive with majority
+  - 3 neighbors: clear majority
+  - 2 neighbors: coin flip (TODO)
+* Friendly: Just count friendlies
+  - Enemies don't count, party on!

 Inspiration
 ---
 This project was inspired by http://gameoflifetotalwar.com/ (hereafter CGOLTW).